Nitrolaunch/nitrolaunch/docs/configuring.md

 }
 ```

-- `InstanceConfig`: Profiles have all of the same fields as instances, which they provide to instances that derive them
+- `InstanceConfig`: Templates have all of the same fields as instances, which they provide to instances that derive them
-- `packages` (Optional): Can either be a list of packages to apply to every instance in the profile, or an object of multiple lists with a different set of packages for each type of instance.
+- `packages` (Optional): Can either be a list of packages to apply to every instance in the template, or an object of multiple lists with a different set of packages for each type of instance.
 The `global` key will apply to every instance.
 - `loader` (Optional): Can be the same format as an instance, or a different loader for client and server.
 Loader versions are still allowed.

 ## Packages

-Packages are specified in an instance's package list or for a profile in its packages list.
+Packages are specified in an instance's package list or for a template in its packages list.
 Each package has two valid forms:

 ```
 "id"